Designer Screen Layout

 Navigating between groups

 You can navigate between the processes, tasks, custom libraries, and library templates in the groups or navigate between the groups.
+Select a task to move and drag-and-drop it to the desired position.

 Make sure to close an open task before navigating.